-- Initially, no response other than "the board will consider and welcomes input from its share-holders" - Assemble team; inform directors - Call special board meeting to meet with team and consider the communication - Determine board's response and whether to meet with activist.
-Failure to meet may be viewed negatively by institutional investors.
-Meeting may result in activist using the meeting to mischaracterize the company's position. - Avoid mixed messages and preserve the credibility of the board and management - Gauge whether the best outcome is to agree upon board representation and/or strategic business or other change in order to avoid a proxy fight - Be prepared and willing to defend vigorously - Appreciate that the public dialogue is often asymmetrical; while activists can, often without consequence, make personal attacks and use aggressive language, the company cannot respond in this manner - Remain focused on the business; activist approaches can be all-consuming, but continued strong performance of the business, though not an absolute defense, is one of the best defenses.
-When business challenges inevitably arise, acting in a manner that preserves and builds credibility with shareholders and rest of investment community is of paramount importance.
-Maintain the confidence and morale of employees, business partners and key constituencies - The 2012 defeat by AOL of an activist short-slate proxy solicitation supported by ISS shows that investors can be persuaded to not blindly follow the recommendation of ISS.
+- Initially, no response other than "the board will consider and welcomes input from its shareholders." - Assemble team; inform directors. - Call special board meeting to meet with team and consider the communication. - Determine board's response and whether to meet with activist.
+Even in public situations, consider pursuing disciplined engagement with the activist.
+Failure to meet may also be viewed negatively by institutional investors.
+Recognize that the activist may mischaracterize what occurs in meetings. - Avoid mixed messages and preserve the credibility of the board and management. - Continuously gauge whether the best outcome is to agree upon board representation and/or strategic business or other change in order to avoid a proxy fight. - Be prepared and willing to defend vigorously. - Appreciate that the public dialogue is often asymmetrical; activists can make personal attacks and use aggressive language, but the company is limited in responding similarly. - Remain focused on the business; activist approaches can be all-consuming, but continued strong performance, though not an absolute defense, is one of the best defenses.
+When business challenges inevitably arise, act in a manner that preserves and builds credibility with shareholders.
+Maintain the confidence and morale of employees, partners and constituencies. - The 2015 defeat by DuPont (discussed on the Forum here) of Trian Partners' short-slate proxy solicitations supported by ISS shows that investors can be persuaded to not blindly follow the recommendation of ISS.
 When presented with a well-articulated and compelling plan for the long-term success of a company, they are able to cut through the cacophony of short-sighted gains promised by activists touting short-term strategies.
-The AOL fight showed that when a company's management and directors work together to clearly present a compelling long-term strategy for value creation, investors will listen - The recent amendments, and then full withdrawal, by Carl Icahn of his attempt to force Apple into leveraging its balance sheet and paying out \$150 billion to its shareholders, showed that investors can be convinced not to support an activist attack that is not in the long-term best interests of the company's shareholders (Icahn later restated his support for continued buybacks).
-In this connection, it is noteworthy that on March 21, 2014, Larry Fink, Chairman and CEO of BlackRock, wrote to the CEOs of the S&P 500:
+The DuPont fight showed that when a company's management and directors work together to clearly present a compelling long-term strategy for value creation, investors will listen.